Holomorphic parabolic geometries on smooth projective varieties: The structure of this paper

 In section~\vref{section:structure.equations}, we write out the structure equations of any holomorphic parabolic geometry in detail in terms of a Chevalley basis for the Lie algebra of the model.
 This is also new, and we will see that it is useful for computations.

-In section~\vref{section:bracket.closed.geometries}, we use these structure equations to unravel, with long computations, the curvature equations arising from those subbundles being bracket closed.
+In section~\vref{section:bracket.closed.geometries}, we use these structure equations to unravel, with unfortunately long computations, the curvature equations arising from those subbundles being bracket closed.

-In section~\vref{section:boosh}, we see that these curvature equations give rise to a canonical reduction of structure group of any parabolic geometry.
+In section~\vref{section:boosh}, we see that these curvature equations give rise to a canonical reduction of structure group of any bracket closed parabolic geometry.
+This step is motivated by the method of equivalence of Cartan: using some nowhere trivial local information, we can reduce structure group.
 The resulting geometric structure, which we call the \emph{boosh} of the parabolic geometry, lives on the same variety \(M\), and is a sort of Cartan geometry (in a certain sense made precise below) with a more rigid model than the original parabolic geometry.
+(The model is no longer a homogeneous space, so we need to allow a broader concept of Cartan geometry.)

 In section~\vref{section:Chern.boosh}, we compute the Chern class equations on \(M\) arising from the boosh geometry, which are surprisingly stronger than those arising directly from the original parabolic geometry.
 We use Beauville's work on the Baum--Bott theorem to make more Chern class equations on \(M\).